pubudusj/serverless-aws-services/README.md

 ## Deploy the sample application
 This is a serverless application built with SAM.
 You may deploy this as a normal SAM application.

+1. Clone the repository.

+2. Crete the s3 bucket.
 ```bash
 sam-app$ aws s3 mb s3://BUCKET_NAME
 ```

-To prepare the application for deployment, use the `sam package` command.
+3. To prepare the application for deployment, use the `sam package` command.

 ```bash
 sam-app$ sam package \
     --output-template-file packaged.yaml \
     --s3-bucket BUCKET_NAME
 ```

+4. Deploy the package

 ```bash
 sam-app$ sam deploy \